ChristianGrussler/LRINorm/README.md

 ```

 ### Proximal Mappings
 The folder "Prox" contains the proximal mappings to the low-rank inducing Frobenius and Spectral norm, as well as, as their epi-graph projections and non-convex counter parts.
+In the following, we only discuss the matrix-valued case, but notice that for the vector-valued case (sparsity inducing), it is only required to add ``'vec'`` as an input argument.

 #### Low-rank inducing Spectral and Frobenius norms: